time::date

 fn truncate

-Truncates the given date at the provided nominal unit.
+Truncates the given date at the provided nominal step.
 The zflag parameter affects the final result.
 Example:

 // On this day in Sao Paulo, a +1 hour jump occurs at 00:00.